abhi-yo/abhi-yo/README.md

 # Hello, I'm Akshat! 👋

-I'm a driven pre-final year CSE undergrad with a passion for sculpting captivating web encounters.
+I'm a driven final year CSE undergrad with a passion for sculpting captivating web encounters.
 I thrive on tackling challenges to elevate the online world, constantly striving to enhance its quality and user experience.

 - 💻 I specialize in building user interfaces